Getting started

 To send instrumentation data to Superluminal, two mechanisms are provided:

-• The InstrumentationScope class.
+class.
 This class will signal the start of a scope in its constructor and signal the end of the scope in its destructor.
-InstrumentationScopes can be freely nested.
+InstrumentationScopes can be freely nested. - The

-• These functions are designed for integration with existing profiling systems that, for example, already define their own scope-based profiling classes.
-Note: calls to the PerformanceAPI_BeginEvent/PerformanceAPI_EndEvent functions must be within the same function.
-For example, it is not allowed to call PerformanceAPI_BeginEvent in function Foo and PerformanceAPI_EndEvent in function Bar.
+free functions.- These functions are designed for integration with existing profiling systems that, for example, already define their own scope-based profiling classes.
+Note: calls to the

 When sending an instrumentation event through either of these mechanisms, two pieces of data can be provided: